microsoft/TypeScript/doc/spec/Types.md

 Literal types that arise from expressions, except the expression of a case clause, widen in the following locations:

-* An argument to an immediately invoked function expression widens before providing the contextual type to the IIFE's parameter.
+* An argument to an immediately invoked function expression (IIFE) widens before providing the contextual type to the IIFE's parameter.
 * Declaration initializers, except for `const` declarations, `readonly` declarations that are not parameter properties, or initializers that are type assertions.
 * The returned expression of a function, unless the expression is contextually typed by a related literal type.
 * Property assignments and shorthand property assignments in object literals, unless the assignment is contextually typed by a related literal type.